 Big kids: If today you got only 9 hours of sunlight, when was your sunrise and sunset if noon was right in the middle?
-Bonus: If winter started on the 22nd in 2016 and on the 21st this year, how many days did we wait for the start of this year’s winter?
+Bonus: If you sleep for 8 of those dark hours without sunlight, how many dark hours are you awake for in the 24-hour day?

 The sky’s the limit: If summer starts on June 20th only in leap years, like 2024, and on June 21st the rest of the time, on what date will it start in the year 2050?

 Wee ones: In December – so you must live south of the equator!

 Little kids: At 5:20 pm.
 Bonus: In March.